You can generate your unique Modem Pay webhook secret in the Modem Pay dashboard under Developers > Webhooks.

 Listening for Events:

-Your endpoint will receive a variety of event notifications (e.g.,customer.created
+Your endpoint will receive a variety of event notifications (e.g.,customer.created,payment_intent.created,charge.succeeded).
+The event type is provided in theeventfield, while the main data is within thepayload.

 Webhook Security and Signature Validation